radarjd/sparki_learning/docs/index.rst

 Synchronization Commands
 -----------------------------------
 The synchronization commands are provided to allow several computers to do something at the same time.
 In the case of sparki_learning, they are usually used to allow multiple computers to command their respective robots so that the robots can do things together (at the same time).
 One computer acts as the server, and all other computers act as the clients.
 The server is told how much time to wait, and then the server communicates that to any clients that connect to the server.
 When the time expires, the server and clients all return from the synchronization function.
+These are found in sparki_learning.sync_lib